- Chevrolet Equinox car insurance costs an average of $1,588 per year, $794 for a 6-month policy, or $132 per month.

 Chevrolet Equinox car insurance costs an average of $1,588 per year for full coverage, which is about $132 each month.
 The Equinox ranks 22nd out of 47 vehicles in the 2023 compact SUV segment for insurance affordability.

-For individual policy coverages, collision coverage costs an average of $614 a year, comprehensive (or other-than-collision) coverage costs approximately $406, and the remaining liability/medical coverage costs around $568.
+For individual policy coverages, collision coverage costs an average of $614 a year, comprehensive (or other-than-collision) coverage costs approximately $406, and the remaining liability and medical coverage combined costs around $568.

 The following chart displays average car insurance rates for a 2023 Equinox with a range of different policy situations.
 Different driver ages, driving records, and policy deductible amounts can make a big difference in how much Equinox insurance costs.

-Some additional insights concerning Equinox insurance cost include:
+Some additional insights concerning Equinox insurance costs include:

 - Safe drivers have cheaper Equinox insurance.
 Too many at-fault accidents can raise rates, potentially up to $2,182 per year for a 20-year-old driver and even as much as $472 per year for a 60-year-old driver.